-Bursaries for defined vulnerable groups (Enhanced / Vulnerable Bursary)
+3. Bursaries for defined vulnerable groups (Enhanced / Vulnerable Bursary)

-Students who meet the criteria, and who have a financial need, can apply for a bursary for vulnerable groups.
+Students who meet the eligibility criteria for 16-19 bursaries and are in one the defined vulnerable groups listed below, can apply for a bursary for vulnerable groups.
 The defined groups reflect that these students are unlikely to be receiving financial assistance from parents or carers, so may need a greater level of support to enable them to continue to participate.
-Students will be awarded the amount of support they need to participate based on an assessment of the types of costs they have and must not be automatically awarded £1,200.
-The college must ensure students are eligible for the bursary for defined vulnerable groups in each year they require support.
+Students will be awarded the amount of support they need to participate based on an assessment of the types of costs they have and must not be automatically awarded $\mathfrak{L}1.200$.